-- (1) Articles of Incorporation;
+- (a) Articles of Incorporation

-- (2) Bylaws
+- (b) Bylaws

-- (3) IRS 990 tax forms; and
+- (c) IRS 990 tax forms; and

-- (4) Other documents as the Board of Directors shall determine appropriate.
+- (d) Other documents as the Board of Directors shall determine appropriate.

 ARTICLE 16 CORPORATE SEAL

 The directors shall provide a corporate seal, which shall be circular in form and shall have inscribed thereon the name of the corporation, the state of incorporation, year of incorporation and the words, "Corporate Seal."